mr-n30/code-review-wordlist/README.md

 A wordlist containing potentially vulnerable functions to search for in your codebase

 # Tips
 - Use semgrep and graudit to help you find vulnerabilities.
 Both tools contain their own wordlists and are free to use.
-Some of the words in my wordlist are not found in those tools unless you purchase a subscription which is why I created this wordlist using my own research for [Bug Bounty](https://en.wikipedia.org/wiki/Bug_bounty_program)
+Some of the words in my wordlist are not found in those tools unless you purchase a subscription which is why I created [this](https://raw.githubusercontent.com/mr-n30/code-review-wordlist/main/txt.txt) wordlist using my own research for [Bug Bounty](https://en.wikipedia.org/wiki/Bug_bounty_program).
   - https://github.com/returntocorp/semgrep
   - https://github.com/wireghoul/graudit
 - Take the PentesterLab code review badge.
 Very helpfull and worth the money.
 It contains tutorials and actual real world vulnerable code before it was fixed as challenges and tutorials in **various** programming languages.
 You earn a certificate at the end if you complete all code review challenges.